 With the rising global temperatures and energy shortages, countries and organizations are exploring alternate sources of energy.
 Among the many sources, solar energy is considered to be one of the robust solutions for the energy crisis.
 While the technology is mature enough, it’s still very expensive, and there’s considerable research going into improving its efficiency and producing a justifiable ROI.

-The Internet of Things is one of the top solutions that can make solar energy systems more efficient.
-Using the granular data offered by IoT sensors, users can gain insights into their solar energy systems to make them more efficient.
-In this article, we explore the role of IoT in solar energy and how it can benefit users.
+The Internet of Things is one of the top solutions that can make solar energy systems more cost-efficient.
+Using the granular data offered by smart IoT gateways and sensors, users can gain insights into their solar energy systems to make them more efficient.
+In this article, we explore the role of industrial IoT gateway in solar energy and how it can benefit users.

 IoT, or the Internet of Things, is a network of devices connected to each other.
-These devices can communicate with each other, and since they’re usually connected to the wider internet, users can access and control them remotely.
-IoT devices are used commonly in smart homes, industrial automation, farming, and many new applications.
+These devices can communicate with each other, and since they’re usually connected to the wider internet, users can access and control them remotely via mobile APPs or web consoles.
+IoT devices are used commonly in smart apartments, industrial automation, smart agriculture, and many new applications.

 IoT devices are mostly either sensors or actuators or a combination of both.
 For example, a digital assistant device usually will have a couple of microphones to capture the commands of its users and speakers to reply back.
 Or a smart sprinkler used to water the garden will have a solenoid valve to control the water flow and moisture sensors to check the water content in the soil.